asadzia/GeneFinder/README.md

 # GeneFinder

-A Gene Finding application from a DNA code.
+A Light Gene Finding application from a DNA code.